 What muscles does marching in place work?

-Marching in place primarily targets the hip flexors, quadriceps, and glutes.
+Marching in place primarily targets the hip flexors (iliopsoas, rectus femoris) and quadriceps that drive the knee lift, plus the glutes of the standing leg working isometrically to stabilize the pelvis.
 Secondary muscles include the hamstrings, calves, and core stabilizers.
-When you add arm swing, the shoulders and upper back also contribute, making it a full-body low-impact movement.
+With active arm swing, the shoulders and upper back also contribute, making it a low-impact full-body movement that also conditions the cardiovascular and aerobic energy systems.

 How many calories does marching in place burn?